ZombieNDD/TFT-Auto-Buy/readme.md

 - Select a champion -> Click Add -> Press Start and continue playing.
 - To remove a champion from the list, select it on the left -> Click Delete.
 - To clear all champions -> Click Clear.
+- Press F10 to Start/Stop Bot (If anything goes wrong).

 ## Image